davidecantoni/sass-rtl-mixin/README.md

 ### Introduction

-There are many solutions out there in the world wide web how to write css with rtl support in an effective and easily way to write and maintain.
+There are many solutions out there in the world wide web, how to write css with rtl support in an effective and easily way to maintain.

 I wanna show you a few solutions i explored while seeking the web.
-If you can't wait just skip directly to my version we use in production -> [Using a simple mixin](#approach-3-using-a-simple-mixin)
+If you can't wait just skip directly to my version i am using in production -> [Using a simple mixin](#approach-3-using-a-simple-mixin)

 For the example i used SCSSSass syntax: